DHHS Vacancy Rates

 Vacancy Rate by Division

-The Medical, Health and Related Services occupational group represents the highest overall vacancy rate (36.84%) for the Department, followed by the Social Services and Rehabilitation group (27.17%).
-Together these two groups make up 64.01% of the DHHS vacancy rate.
+The department's Medical, Health and Related Services occupational group represents the highest overall vacancy rate (36.43%), followed by the Social Services and Rehabilitation group (29.90%).
+Together these two groups make more than 66% of the DHHS vacancy rate.

 Vacancy Rate by Occupational Group

-The classification titles with the highest number of vacancies in the Medical, Health & Related Services occupation group are the following:
+The classification titles with the highest number of vacancies in the Medical, Health and Related Services occupation group are:

 3. Mental Health Counselor

-The classification titles with the highest number of vacancies in Social Services & Rehabilitation occupation group are the following:
+The classification titles with the highest number of vacancies in Social Services and Rehabilitation occupation group are:

 1. Family Services Specialist